Medically reviewed by Kristin Hall, FNP

 Although propranolol is not known to have significant effects on vision, a small percentage of propranolol users have reported hallucinations after taking the medication.

-If you experience hallucinations after using propranolol, you should contact your doctor as soon as possible.
-In studies, visual hallucinations from beta blockers typically disappear quickly after people stop using the medication or switch to an alternative beta blocker.
+If you experience hallucinations after using propranolol, you should contact your healthcare provider as soon as possible.
+Visual hallucinations from beta blockers typically disappear quickly after people stop using the medication or switch to an alternative beta blocker.